Experiment with Hardware USRP Radio Units and a bare metal server¶

 The previous experiment used a simulated radio network.
 In this tutorial, we will work with a real radio network, utilizing a hardware radio unit and User Equipment (UE).
 To accomplish this, we will deploy the core network in the central SLICES-RI Kubernetes cluster, while the Radio Access Network (RAN) will operate on bare-metal resources.

 For the hardware, we will utilize the R2LAB anechoic chamber, which provides both Radio Units (RUs) and User Equipment (UEs).
-In this setup, the N320 USRP from R2LAB will function as the radio unit of the gNB, while the N320 USRP will serve as the UE connecting to the 5G network.
+In this setup, the N320 USRP from R2LAB will function as the radio unit of the gNB, while the N300 USRP will serve as the UE connecting to the 5G network.
 These devices will be referred to as n320

 (for the radio unit) and n300

 (for the UE).
 Additionally, a bare-metal server is required to act as the gNB and another one for the UE, which will be connected to the radio units.
-Since gNBs linked to real radio units demand high-performance networking and computing resources, the sopnode-w3

 As in the previous tutorial, go to the Configure Experiment section of the Post-5G Blueprint Service, as in step 1 configure the NRF Load Balancer IP and the Multus network prefix based on the prefix you receive with the command: